Cyborg (novel): Steve Austin series

-None of the sequels to Cyborg was adapted for the television series.
+None of the sequels to Cyborg were adapted for the television series.

 Adaptations

 Television

 During 1973, Cyborg was adapted as a 90-minute, made-for-television movie titled The Six Million Dollar Man.
-The movie begins with a computerized text scroll explaining the term "cyborg" and since the word "CYBORG" is the first word seen on screen, some sources, including the ABC network's own promotions for the movie and later Discovision home video release, give the full title as Cyborg: The Six Million Dollar Man.
+The movie begins with a computerized text scroll explaining the term "cyborg" and since the word "CYBORG" is the first word seen on screen, some sources, including the ABC network's own promotions for the movie and later DiscoVision home video release, give the full title as Cyborg: The Six Million Dollar Man.